pietervdvn/MapComplete/Docs/Layers/sport_shops.md

-This tagrendering has no question and is thus read-only
+The question is  *Does this shop offer key cutting?*